“Don’t look back at the innkeeper’s door,” Goda said.

 “Yes, you probably don’t.
 Hold this.”

-She offered Kanna the candle, and Kanna took the stick gingerly with two fingers, avoiding the hot wax that had started to dribble down the sides.
+She offered Kanna the candle, and Kanna took the stick gingerly between two fingers, avoiding the hot wax that had started to dribble down the sides.

 “Were they doing something they weren’t supposed to be doing?”